Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Six-dot code.

-What Leica tries to market as "six-bit encoding" is simply six white or black dots ground into the lens mount.
+What LEICA tries to market as "six-bit encoding" is simply six white or black dots ground into the lens mount.

-Leica says "six-bit coding" to make it sound like some sort of advanced digital image processing algorithm.
+LEICA says "six-bit coding" to make it sound like some sort of advanced digital image processing algorithm.
 It's not: it's just a few colored dots.

-The M8 reads these with LEDs to figure out what lens it is, so the can put the focal length data in the M8's EXIF.
+The M8 and M9 reads these with LEDs to figure out what lens it is, so the can put the focal length data in the M8's EXIF.
 These is no aperture communication, so I doubt the M8 can do much of a decent job of encoding the set aperture value.

 A bit is a simple yes-no or 1-0 value, in this case, marked with either white or black in six places.
 Big deal.

-Leica Product Numbers
+LEICA Product Numbers

 Lens, complete boxed system with accessories: 11 606.